 Profile and Character of the College

 McPherson has a reputation for integrating excellent academic programs with career-preparation.
-The accrediting team that came to campus in December 2014 and extended the college’s accreditation through 2024, had special praise for the college’s senior capstone curriculum.
+The accrediting team that came to campus in December 2014 and extended the college’s accreditation through 2024 had special praise for the college’s senior capstone curriculum.
 They wrote: “The Team was very impressed with the Capstone program at McPherson and even more impressed with the diversity of programs and the number of students participating.… The Capstone experience utilized by all programs is excellent.”
-Ninety percent of McPherson College graduates who apply are accepted into graduate and professional schools.
+One hundred percent of 2019 McPherson College graduates who applied were accepted into graduate and professional schools.
 The accreditation team was similarly impressed with McPherson’s experiential learning curriculum: “Though not as promoted as the Capstone experience,” the team wrote, “the internship program of McPherson is impressive.”
-In 2013-14, 84 percent of graduating seniors had completed at least one internship, and 59 percent of the same graduating class had secured jobs before commencement (compared to a national average of 18 percent).
+In 2018-19, 83 percent of graduating seniors had completed at least one internship, and 64 percent of the same graduating class had secured jobs before commencement (compared to a national average of 18 percent) and 95 percent were employed within six months of graduation.

-McPherson College is affiliated with the Church of the Brethren but is independent of the denomination and welcomes faculty and students of all faiths.
-The college values its roots in the church and nurtures them, striving as an institution to model the Brethren values of ethical behavior, non-violence and peace, simple living, and the expression of faith through service.
-In 2013-14, 98 percent of McPherson College students participated in community service, averaging more than 35 hours of service per student.
+McPherson College is affiliated with the Church of the Brethren but is independent of the denomination and welcomes faculty and students from all faith traditions.
+The college values its roots in the church and nurtures them, striving as an institution to model the Brethren values of ethical behavior, simple lifestyles, non-violence and peace, respect for the environment and all living creatures, and the expression of faith through service.
+In 2018-19, 351 McPherson College students participated in community service projects, averaging more than 13.5 hours of service per student.